LaKing/site-language/README.md

 // setting this will call transpile on every / request app.locals.settings.debug = true
 ```
-You can do this in jour JS, JSON files, everywhere!
-(I suggest, to put the tags inside the strings)

 ## How it works

 When the module is initialized, the public folder is scanned, and each file is processed, that means it will be split into chunks by the ## separator, and if the chunk starts with a @ character, then it is assumed that it is some text subject to localisation.